ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 Clone the repository by running the following command `git clone https://github.com/ballerina-platform/module-ballerinax-googleapis.drive.git`

-As an open source project, we welcome contributions from the community.
+As an open-source project, we welcome contributions from the community.
 Check the [issue tracker](https://github.com/ballerina-platform/module-ballerinax-googleapis.drive/issues) for open issues that interest you.
 We look forward to receiving your contributions.